PoeCoh/Dreamland/README.md

 ## Note

 This is currently a very rough draft, mostly just to start ironing out the details.
 However I do have a database up and running with the tables defined below, with a CLI in C# for directly interfacing with the database and an API in PowerShell for integration in a web app.
+This is technically on a LAMP stack, as PowerShell is pretty much taking the place of PHP.
+I am currently experimenting with interfaces, more than likely an html as literally anything with any browser could run it.

 ## Current System
    - Boards are tracked by work order throughout the entire process